6 Reasons Why Your Dog Loves to Sunbathe + 3 Cute Tips

 While it’s true that we dog owners often misinterpret our pupper’s expression as a recognizable human emotion (like thinking a panting dog is happy because we see a smile), our dogs nonetheless experience a range of emotions.

 From exciting highs to crippling lows, our furry buddies feel it all.
 Sometimes they can fall into a slump, just like us.
-To help recover from this hole, our dogs turn to the sun for a little boost.

 Exposure to sunlight can help animals produce serotonin which generates feelings of well-being.